jellebecude/getting-started-scan/README.md

 Create another personal access token in GitLab.
 This time select the following scopes. **read_registry** and **write_registry**.

 You need to create a persistent Kubernetes secret.
 This will be used to authenticate to the private container registry and pull an image.
-But first, create a namespace for the application's resources if you haven't yet in the optional step.
+But first, create a namespace for the application's resources if you haven't yet in the optional certificate creation step.

 ```Bash
 kubectl create namespace ctf-platform